ImranHussain0/inetloc/README.md

 This vulnerbiltity is old now but suprisingly still has not completely patched by the vendor.

-This repo just contains some POCs that I made for test purposes.
+This repo just contains some POCs that I made for test purposes.<br>
 Do not use them for any thing illegal.